agj/portfolio/source/data/works/flowerpattern/default.md

 ---

 A drawing toy that forms beautiful patterns upon input, created for touch screens (although it also works with the mouse).
-[Try it on a tablet or smartphone]{link| url = http://agj.cl/ip/fp } by visiting this web address:
+Try it by visiting this web address:

 `http://agj.cl/ip/fp`{code}